softwaresaved/UK-carpentry-workshops-extractor/README.md

 The scripts `amy_data_extract.py` extracts the details of Carpentry workshops and instructors from AMY.
 It can be configured to extract data for a country or for all countries (which is the default option if none specified).

-The extracted data is saved in 2 separate CSV files in `data/raw` folder off the project root - one for instructors and one for workshops.
-The files are named after the date they are generated on and the country the data relate to, e.g. `carpentry-workshops_GB_2017-06-26.csv`, `carpentry-instructors_AU_2017-06-26.csv` or `carpentry-instructors_ALL_2019-07-08.csv`.
+The extracted data is saved into 2 separate CSV files in the `data/raw` folder off the project root - one for instructors and one for workshops.
+The files are named using the date they were generated on and the country the data relates to, e.g. `carpentry-workshops_GB_2017-06-26.csv`, `carpentry-instructors_AU_2017-06-26.csv` or `carpentry-instructors_ALL_2019-07-08.csv`.

 ### Setup
-The script needs to authenticate to AMY so one needs to have an account in AMY (with a proper username and password, not using AMY's authentication via GitHub).
+The script needs to authenticate to AMY so one needs to already have an account on AMY (with a proper username and password, not using AMY's authentication via GitHub).

-You can configure your login details in `amy_login.yml` file in project root or pass them via command line arguments (in which case the user will be prompted for password which will not be echoed - you should never pass password as a command line argument).
+You can configure your login details in the `amy_login.yml` file in project root or pass them via command line arguments (in which case the user will be prompted for password which  will not be echoed - you should never pass a bare password as a command line argument nor store credentials in git).

 If using a file to configure credentials, rename the existing `amy_login.yml.pre` config file (located in the project root)  to `amy_login.yml` and configure your AMY username and password there accordingly.
 Make sure you do not share this file with the others or put it in version control as it contains sensitive information.

 Alternatively, you can pass username and password as command line parameters to the script via `-u USERNAME -p` command line options, after which you will be prompted to enter your password in command line prompt.
 You can pass various other command line options to the script as well - see the section below for details.